bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 is enabled.
 In the *Support AI deck* sub menu select *WiFi setup at startup* and the option *Act as Access Point*.
 Now go to the *Credentials for access-point* menu and set the SSID and KEY as you wish.

 Now it's time to flash the firmware.
-Build and flash with the following command, replacing the address with your own:
+Build and flash over air with the following command, replacing the address with your own:

 ```
 $ tb make